The following list shows most of the courses offered in the 2016/2017 school year. For a complete list, please refer to the Academic Calendar.

 Review of the general concepts in animal physiology with an emphasis on structure and function and their adaptive significance to the animal in its environment.
 Physical, chemical, and functional aspects of animal cells and cardiovascular, respiratory, digestive, osmoregulatory, endocrine, and nervous systems are considered.
 Bioelectric and contractility phenomena are also included.
 Prerequisites: AUBIO 230.
 Note: AUBIO 395 is recommended as a pre or corequisite.

 History and Theory of Biology

 Overview of historical progression in the biological sciences and their associated development in relation to prevailing philosophical, social, and cultural contexts.
-Prerequisites: AUBIO 260; one of AUBIO 222, 274, 294, 295; *6 of Biology at the 300 level; fourth-year standing.
-AUBIO 338 is strongly recommended.
+Prerequisites: AUBIO 260; one of AUBIO 338, 438: one of AUBIO 333, 394, 395; fourth-year standing.
 Note: Credit may be obtained for only one of AUBIO 411 and AUBIO 311.

 Directed Studies II